-The grand engineer of reform and opening-up, Deng Xiaoping had a special tie with Shenzhen.
-Ever since his visit to the city during his famous Southern Tour across the special economic zones in 1992, he has been revered as the city’s greatest benefactor.
-And from museums to public squares to shopping malls, Deng’s presence is still strong.
+The grand engineer of reform and opening up, Deng Xiaoping, had a special bond with Shenzhen.
+Ever since his visit to the area on his famous “Southern Tour” across the special economic zones in 1992, he has been revered as the city’s greatest benefactor.
+All across the city in museums, public squares, and shopping malls, Deng’s presence remains strong.
 On his birthday today, there’s probably no better place than Shenzhen to brush up memories of both the great man and his history.

-The original portrait was an oil painting to promote reform and opening up, commissioned by the city government in 1992 with a different quote from Deng: “Not insisting socialism, carrying out reform and opening-up, not developing the economy and not improving the people’ s livelihoods can only be a dead-end road.”
-The version we have today is a computer-generated image created in 2004 with local landmarks at its background, including Shenzhen International Trade Centre, Citizen Centre, Xinxing Square and etc.
+The original portrait was an oil painting to promote Deng’s reform and opening up, and was commissioned by the city government in 1992 with a different quote from Deng: “Not insisting on socialism, not carrying out reform and opening up, not developing the economy, and not improving the people’ s livelihoods can only be a dead-end road.”
+The version on display today is a computer-generated image created in 2004 featuring local landmarks in the background, including the Shenzhen International Trade Centre, Citizen Centre, and Xinxing Square.

 Deng’s Speech Hall

-Mr. Deng’s Speech Hall (邓公厅) is in the revolving restaurant in Shenzhen International Trade Centre, Luohu district.
-In January 20, 1992, Deng made his famous Southern Tour speech here, and the restaurant has since received many head of the state over the years, including former US presidents Richard Nixon and George H. W. Bush, and former Prime Minister of Singapore, Lee Kuan Yew.
+Mr. Deng’s Speech Hall (邓公厅) is in the revolving restaurant at the Shenzhen International Trade Centre in Luohu district.
+In January 20, 1992, Deng made his famous Southern Tour speech here, summarizing the fruits of the last decade of reform.
+The restaurant has received many heads of state over the years, including US presidents Richard Nixon and George H. W. Bush, and the prime minister of Singapore, Lee Kuan Yew.
 Today you can enjoy authentic Cantonese cuisine in the restaurant while admiring views of Hong Kong and Shenzhen.

-Exhibition of Deng’s two tours to Shenzhen in 1984 and 1992
+An exhibition of Deng’s two tours of Shenzhen in 1984 and 1992

 Photography by Liu Jue (刘珏)